rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 In order to access the examples, run npm with the GitHub repository.

-npm uses `node-gyp <https://github.com/nodejs/node-gyp>`__ to locally compile some of *Connector*'s dependencies.
-This requires a Python installation and a C++ compiler.
+npm uses `node-gyp <https://github.com/nodejs/node-gyp>`__ to locally compile some of *Connector*'s dependencies. node-gyp requires a Python installation and a C++ compiler.
 Please refer to the `node-gyp documentation <https://github.com/nodejs/node-gyp#installation>`__ for more details.